SECURING BORDERS- DRIVE

 Bhuj - Dholavira

-The team reached the site at Dholavira after lunch.
-To see the excavated side that was one of the oldest settlements in recorded history was a great experience.
-The team was given a guided tour of the main areas of the site by the resident care taker.
-The team toured the entire site from one structure to another, and was amazed by the ingenuity of those who had built those structures in those historic times.
 The water tanks, gates, town planning, rainwater harvesting techniques which had been put in place hundreds of years before Christ left the entire team astonished.
 The museum provided valuable insights into the heritage value and historical importance of the site.
 From Dholavira the team left for the Jaisalmer and camped for the night at Radhanpur.

 (to be continued)